Source: www.ancientart.as.ua.edu

 Xenophon states on the subject of bits that: “The rider may control the severity of the bit by controlling the amount of slack in the rein.
 Then, when he is ridden in the milder bit, he will be grateful for its smoothness, and will perform all his movements with greater happiness and exuberance.
 The large discs on the smooth bit will prevent him from taking hold”..

-This advice was of great value at the time of writing.
+This advice would have been of great value at the time when it was written.
 But it is not the sort of counsel that current riders need or expect for training their dressage horses.

 The curb chain has several functions.
 It is: to get collection, to help with steering, and to transfer some of the horse’s weight from the front to its haunches.
 This third function was needed for the so-called “airs off the ground” which were essential for certain battlefield manoeuvers.

-However, it remains indisputable that the curb bit can cause extreme effects, as shown next.
+However, it remains indisputable that the curb bit canbe very damaging, as shown next.

 These images show that the cavalry role for horses and riders was one of aggression and violent movements.
 And all training and tack was designed to maximize their effectiveness.